ArthurKeen/scalable-multi-tenant-temporal-graph-reference-implementation/docs/PRD.md

 ### 3.1 Data Generation Refactoring

-The `network-asset-management-data-gen` repository will be refactored to meet the following data generation requirements:
+The `scalable-multi-tenant-temporal-network-asset-management-demo` repository provides comprehensive demonstration capabilities including data generation, API functionality, and interactive demos:

 * **Tenant-Specific Data:** The script must generate distinct, partitioned data sets for multiple tenants.
 Each tenant's data will be part of its own disjoint smartgraph.